Carin Jämtin: Early life and education

 Jämtin briefly studied at Stockholm University, without obtaining any degree.

 Political career

 Jämtin began her political career in the Swedish Social Democratic Youth League, and was a board member of the organization from 1990 to 1992, thereafter serving as treasurer and acting secretary.
 Prior to her appointment in 2003, she worked as the Deputy Secretary General of the Olof Palme International Center.
+She was chair of the National Council of Swedish Children and Youth Organisations (LSU) from 1993 to 1995.

 Member of the Swedish Parliament

 At the general election in September 2006, Jämtin was elected to the Riksdag, i.e. member of parliament.
 Only a month later, in October 2006, she was elected Leader of the Opposition in the City Council of Stockholm.
 She decided to keep her seat in parliament for at least two months, citing her desire to fight for proposals made by Social-Democrats from Stockholm.
 While Jämtin was one of the favourites to succeed Göran Persson as leader of the Social Democrats at the party's congress in March 2007, her retention of the seat in parliament fuelled speculation that she might run for party leadership.
 It was generally considered that the next Social Democratic leader should be a member of parliament.

 On 23 November 2006, Sweden's biggest newspaper Aftonbladet (independently social-democratic), endorsed Jämtin as party leader, but she declined running.

 On 16 August 2016, Jämtin announced her intention to resign as party secretary in order to fulfill her position as Member of the Riksdag.